wojcikm/wojcikm.github.io/_posts/2020-01-23-protocols.md

 title: "Network protocols"
 ---

 In the real world, protocol often refers to a code of conduct or a form of etiquette.
-People follow certain rules of behaviour, ceremony etc. They also have to know what is expected of them in any particular situation to ensure communication wihout conflicts.
+People follow certain rules of behaviour, ceremony etc. They also have to know what is expected of them in any particular situation to ensure communication without conflicts.
 The same requirements are expected when they interact with people from other countries and cultures, making sure that they do not offend anybody due to unfamiliarity of local customs.
 In simple words - protocols are some kind of unwritten rules of society.

 All in all, social networking and networking in context of computers are very similar.
 They define set of rules and procedures that enable devices and systems to communicate.
 Despite that PCs and laptops do not have to worry about making a faux pas, they strictly have to ensure that all the devices on the network are in agreement about how to communicate with each other.